ftsl575/jarvis.hpe-v1.0.0/apps/hpe-partsurfer/docs/inputdata-batch.md

 For providers that return no data or throw errors, the corresponding `*_Error` column contains a short status such as `not found`, `CHECK MANUALLY`, or an error code while the other provider-specific columns remain empty.

+When every provider misses on a `-002` spare, the CLI automatically retries with the `-001` suffix.
+Successful lookups keep the fetched provider data but annotate the exported `PartNumber` with `"<original> (auto change <alternate>)"` so reviewers can see the substituted SKU.
+Parts in the denylist (currently `804329-002`) skip auto-correction entirely and are emitted with `CHECK MANUALLY` markers plus `BUY_URL` set to `Product Not Found`.